Nebraska Zephyr: Equipment

 In their original configuration the two parlor cars, Diana and Mercury, had 19 seats and a private drawing room.
 In 1942, prior to the sets entering service as the Nebraska Zephyr, 42 standard seats replaced the parlor seats.
 The Burlington added two new baggage cars, the Argo and Olympus, to the trains in February 1948.
 Finally, cost-cutting in the 1960s led to several changes in the food service arrangements on the trains.
-In 1963 the Burlington removed the cocktail lounges from the Venus and Apollo, replacing them with 42 coach seats.
-In 1966 the dining cars Ceres and Vulcan were rebuilt as "cafeteria cars" featuring vending machines.
+In 1963, the Burlington removed the cocktail lounges from the Venus and Apollo, replacing them with 42 coach seats.
+In 1966, the dining cars Ceres and Vulcan were rebuilt as "cafeteria cars" featuring vending machines.

-The Burlington withdrew the sets from service in February 1968, though the Nebraska Zephyr continued to operate.
-The "Train of the Goddesses" arrived at the Illinois Railway Museum on September 21, 1968 and it has been in use by the museum since then; it is still operated on short runs on the Museum's substantial trackage, providing train enthusiasts and tourists with an experience reminiscent of the heyday of the Burlington's Zephyr service.
+The Burlington withdrew the sets from service in February 1968, using other cars for the Nebraska Zephyr.
+The "Train of the Goddesses" arrived at the Illinois Railway Museum on September 21, 1968; it is still operated on short runs on the museum's substantial trackage, providing train enthusiasts and tourists with an experience reminiscent of the heyday of the Burlington's Zephyr service.